What Is Color Theory- A Comprehensive Guide

 • Tetradic

 Unlike the Triadic color scheme, it is all about the four colors evenly spaced in the Tetradic or square color scheme.
-When the wheel includes more colors, it will be difficult to make a balance between this type of scheme.
+When the wheel includes more colors, it will be difficult to maintain a balance between this type of scheme.

 Mystery of Beautiful Color Combinations